erics273/learning-angular4-with-timely/24-component-input.md

 * "angularjs component innerhtml"
 * "angularjs container component"

 Then, you run across something called "transclusion" in that last search.
 You want to just get up and walk away from it all.
 "Transclusion"?!?!
 Seriously?
-You search for that and, sure enough, right there on the component configuration object is a `transclude` property that enables this feature.
-There's also an `ng-transclude` attribute for where stuff goes.
+You search for that and, sure enough, there's an `ng-content` tag for where stuff goes.

 You push yourself away from the desk and lean back in your chair.
-At this moment, at this very moment, you wonder if AngularJS is the right choice for this project.
+At this moment, at this very moment, you wonder if Angular is the right choice for this project.
 You wonder to yourself why the authors of the framework would create such an obtuse name for such an important feature.